 Grand gestures are showy, but quiet, small ones are sweeter.

 But then, one day, this really lovely post from Molly at Remedial Eating stopped me in my tracks.
 Something I had to try ASAP.
 And I’m so glad I did.
 This is one of the nicest, sweetest DIY gift ideas around – a jar of chocolate ganache ready to spoon into heated milk for a perfectly delicious, creamy, real cup of steaming cocoa.

-Hot Chocolate Ganache
+Hot Chocolate Base (Ganache)

 Yield: 2 generous cups ganache (enough for 2 dozen+ mugs of hot cocoa)

 1 1/2 cups heavy whipping cream (not ultra-pasteurized, if possible)